arcollector/msqta.orm/README.md

 * object
 * boolean

-Every schema (the tables) are placed into a database, creating the database is the first step that you need to do.
+Every schema *(a table)* are placed into a database, creating the database is the first step that you need to do.

 Creating a database
 --------------------------